airalab/robonomics-wiki/docs/hass-install-docker.md

 ## Verify

-Check that IPFS service is up and running:
+Check that the IPFS service is up and running:

 ```shell
 systemctl status ipfs-daemon.service
 ```